beekai-oss/react-simple-animate/README.md

 Features:

- - Simple animation from style A to style B
+ - Simple animation from inline style A to style B
  - Make animation toggle easy
  - In build delay animation mechanic